manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 I was sure that there are plenty of very valid reasons to use an SPA + serverless architecture, and I wanted to finally embrace it for good, making it part of my toolbox.

+There are two results of this journey.
+The first one is [LogBuddy.io](https://logbuddy.io), which we now use at Joboo.de for some of our more simple log use cases, where something like an [ELK stack](https://www.elastic.co/de/what-is/elk-stack) setup is overkill.

-This tutorial is the result of that journey.
-It describes a target setup for a simple but fully-functional web app, and guides you through all steps required to have this setup up and running in your own AWS account.
+The second one is this tutorial - it is based on a bare-minimum implementation of the LogBuddy architecture and tech stack, and as such describes a target setup for a very simple but also fully-functional web app.
+The tutorial guides you through all steps required to have this setup up and running in your own AWS account, from zero to production.

 # The project